1954 Guatemalan coup d'état: Political legacy

 Within Guatemala, Castillo Armas worried that he lacked popular support, and thus tried to eliminate all opposition.
 He promptly arrested several thousand opposition leaders, branding them communists, repealed the constitution of 1945, and granted himself virtually unbridled power.
 Concentration camps were built to hold the prisoners when the jails overflowed.
 Acting on the advice of Allen Dulles, Castillo Armas detained a number of citizens trying to flee the country.
 He also created the National Committee of Defense Against Communism, with sweeping powers of arrest, detention, and deportation.
 Over the next few years, the committee investigated nearly 70,000 people.
 An insurgency in opposition to the junta soon developed.
 The government responded with a campaign of harsh suppression.
 Thousands were imprisoned arbitrarily, with few ever facing trial.
 Many were executed; "disappeared"; tortured; or maimed.
 At Finca Jocatán, in the vicinity of Tiquisate, where the first private sector union in the country had been founded at the start of the revolution in 1944, an estimated 1000 United Fruit workers were executed in the immediate aftermath of the coup.
 Castillo Armas outlawed all labor unions, peasant organizations, and political parties, except for his own, the National Liberation Movement (Movimiento de Liberación Nacional, MLN), which was the ruling party until 1957, and remained influential for decades after.

 Castillo Armas' dependence on the officer corps and the mercenaries who had put him in power led to widespread corruption, and the Eisenhower administration was soon subsidizing the Guatemalan government with many millions of U.S. dollars.
 Castillo Armas also reversed the agrarian reforms of Árbenz, leading the U.S. embassy to comment that it was a "long step backwards" from the previous policy.
 Castillo Armas was assassinated in 1957.
 The UFC did not profit from the coup; although it regained most of its privileges, its profits continued to decline, and it was eventually merged with another company to save itself from bankruptcy.
-Despite the influence which some of the local Catholic Church leaders had in the coup, anti-Catholic restrictions which had been enforced under previous governments in Guatemala would resume by the 1960s, as many anti-communist governments felt the Church had too much sympathy towards socialist parties.
+Despite the influence which some of the local Catholic Church leaders had in the coup, anti-Catholic restrictions which had been enforced under previous governments in Guatemala resumed by the 1960s, as many anti-communist governments felt the Church had too much sympathy towards socialist parties.